 Lakes, waterfalls and wine trails lure visitors to a serene setting

+Our visit to NY’s Finger Lakes was a busy one including Cornell’s Ornithology Lab, Watkins Glen, the Carl Sagan Walk, the Glenn H. Curtiss Museum and Lakes Cayuga, Seneca and Keuka.
 Some of the lake names identify the native American tribes who first inhabited the area now known as the Finger Lakes in upstate New York.
 Geologists explain their existence from continental glaciers widening and deepening the river valleys.
 We prefer the Native American legend that says the lakes were formed by the hand of the Great Spirit which left the imprint of it’s fingers that filled with water to become lakes.

 In our October visit this year the temps were a balmy 75 degrees, perfect for exploring the Finger Lakes in upstate New York.
 We wanted to revisit some of our favorite places and discover some new ones.
 Our adventure included the areas around Cayuga, Seneca and Keuka lakes and a visit to the Erie Canal.
 We used our binoculars many time whether it was to see a warbler up a tree or a waterfall up close.
 Here’s a few quick tips about Traveling with Binoculars.